oslabs-beta/SkaleSafe/README.md

    SALT_WORK_FACTOR= 10;
    ```

+5. Ensure that you have kubectl - Kubernetes CLI installed on your local machine

-5. If your cluster is running you may start the app via the command
+6. If your cluster is running you may start the app via the command

    ```sh
    npm run app
    ```

-6. Or if you'd like to utilize Electron's embedded Chromium/Node.JS combination, you may start the app via the command
+7. Or if you'd like to utilize Electron's embedded Chromium/Node.JS combination, you may start the app via the command

    ```sh
    npm run elec